Bomber (novel)

 Bomber is a novel by Len Deighton that was published in the United Kingdom in 1970.
-It is the fictionalised account of "the events relating to the last flight of an RAF Bomber over Germany on the night of June 31st, 1943", a deliberately non-existent date, in which an RAF bombing raid on the Ruhr area of western Germany goes wrong.
+It is the fictionalised account of "the events relating to the last flight of an RAF Avro Lancaster bomber over Germany on the night of June 31st, 1943", a deliberately non-existent date, in which an RAF bombing raid on the Ruhr area of western Germany goes wrong.
 In each chapter, the plot is advanced by seeing the progress of the day through the eyes of protagonists on both sides of the conflict.

 Bomber was the first novel to be written on a word processor, the IBM MT/ST.

 Plot summary

 Sam Lambert is an experienced RAF Bomber Command Avro Lancaster pilot based in East Anglia.
 He has flown almost fifty bombing missions over Germany as part of the Combined Bomber Offensive since the start of the war.
 As Lambert nears his tour's end, he is developing signs of exhaustion.
 Lambert is an accomplished cricketer and the station commander needs his participation to assure victory against a rival.
-Lambert's refusals to do so causes his flight commander, an ambitious and unscrupulous flight lieutenant, to force him out of flying by replacing Lambert's best crewmen with poor performers.
-At the same time, his crew revere him and believe that he is the one factor that will ensure their survival.
+Lambert's refusals to do so make him unpopular with the Group Commander.
+His flight commander, an ambitious and unscrupulous flight lieutenant, leverages this and other half truths to force him out of flying, whilst at the same time replacing Lambert's best crewmen with poor performers.
+Nevertheless, his crew revere him and believe that he is the one factor that will ensure their survival.

 Across the North Sea, Oberleutnant Victor Löwenherz, a Junkers Ju 88 night fighter pilot who intercepts RAF bombers in Defence of the Reich, dislikes the uncouth Nazi barbarians who rule the Fatherland.
 Fellow pilot Unteroffizier Christian Himmel is outraged to learn that Luftwaffe doctors are participating in Nazi human experimentation on concentration camp inmates.
 Himmel steals the results from an experiment and sends copies to other officers including Hermann Göring; he is sure that the Reichsmarschall will stop such disgraces to the air force's honour once he learns of them, although Löwenherz doubts that that will happen.